Drupal 8 Is Not A CMS, It's CMF

 Listed below are some of the major components that are required for a CMF apart from managing the content.

-Let’s find out if Drupal have compatible modules or functionality to call it a CMF.
+Let’s find out if Drupal has compatible modules or functionality to call it a CMF.

 For any application, the users’ journey starts with sign-up and login so that they can access the authorized content.
 In today’s time where everything is almost just a click away, sign-up and login should also be that quick and easy.
 Hence almost every application these days provides a social media (Google or Facebook) login or SSO so that their users can access the authorized content and/or access the sub-domain or sub-sites.
 This authentication process must be secure while being quick.